Terms & Conditions

 2.3.
 On-Board Restrictions

-Smoking/Vaping: Smoking and vaping are strictly forbidden on board.
+Smoking and vaping are strictly prohibited onboard.

 2.4.
 Cleaning and Damage Liability